jingwood/d2dlib/README.md

 g.DrawBitmap(d2dbmp, this.ClientRectangle);
 ```

-# Drawing on memory bitmap
+# Drawing on in-memory bitmap

 ## Drawing on GDI+ bitmap